siddhant-192/python-tutorials/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 # **Tutorial 09**

->1.Create data dictionary for below data, then convert it into data frame.
+>1.Create data dictionary for below data, then convert it into data frame.<br>
 >   i) Print all the columns where the name of students begin with letter A and percentage is higher than 85 using “ index” attribute .<br>
 >   ii) Print Age column “loc” function.
 Print average age.<br>
 >   iii)Print 0th and 2nd index column using “iloc” function.<br>